Learn to make these bright and bold coasters with Cricut Infusible Ink.

-First, download the file and save it to your computer.
+First, save the file to your computer.
 If it is a zip file, unzip it.
-Next, open your Silhouette software and click FILE>OPEN and navigate to where you saved the file.
-You can also import the file(s) to your Silhouette library by clicking FILE>LIBRARY>IMPORT TO LIBRARY and navigating to where you saved the file.
+Next, open your Silhouette software and choose FILE>OPEN and navigate to where you saved the file.
+You can also import the file(s) to your Silhouette library by choosing FILE>LIBRARY>IMPORT TO LIBRARY and navigating to where you saved the file.

 Can I open SVG files in the Silhouette Basic Edition?